Simon Faithfull: Mobile Research Station no.1, 2009

-0º00 Navigation, 2008 and 0º00 Navigation Part II, 2015
+0º00 Navigation Part I, 2008 and 0º00 Navigation Part II, 2015

 0º00 Navigation is a black and white film that shows an absurd journey made exactly along the Greenwich Meridian.
 Always seen from behind, a figure swims out of the seawater where the meridian hits the south-coast of Britain.
 The solitary person emerges from the water carrying a hand held GPS device.
 Using this implement the figure then proceeds to walk directly north along the 0º00 line of longitude.
 Any obstacle encountered is negotiated—fences climbed, properties crossed, buildings entered via nearest windows or apertures, streams waded, motorways traversed.
 The figure gradually makes its way up through southeast Britain, through London, the Midlands and ultimately where the line re-enters the water in the north of Britain the figure slowly swims away into the North Sea.

 Half a decade later Faithfull again traversed the Meridian Line, this time travelling south through Europe and Africa heading towards the exact centre of nowhere.
 0º00 Navigation Part II, A Journey Across Europe and Africa premiered at The Edge in Bath and was subsequently presented in a solo exhibition at Sprinhornhof Kunstverein, Germany.
 A third and final journey tracing the Meridian line across the planet is planned by Faithfull; "Eventually he will run out of land and take to sea again, with the ultimate aim of standing on a raft at 0°, 0° where the meridian meets the equator off the coast of West Africa.
 "I'm not really a daredevil type", he says, "and I don't actually intend to put myself in danger.
 I just want to go to these places, partly to see if they really exist".